davidjbradshaw/iframe-resizer/README.md

 - Domain authentication for cross domain iFrames.
 - Provides a range of page size calculation methods to support complex CSS layouts.
 - Detects changes to the DOM that can cause the page to resize using [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
-- Detects changes to textareas using [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/ResizeObserver).
+- Detects HTML elements resizing with [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/ResizeObserver).
 - Detects events that can cause the page to resize (Window Resize, CSS Animation and Transition, Orientation Change and Mouse events).
 - Simplified messaging between iFrame and host page via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
 - Fixes in page links in iFrame and supports links between the iFrame and parent page.